 Lumina Foundation performs a check of all potential grantees prior to awarding a grant to ensure that they do not appear on any terrorist list issued by the U.S. government.
 All organizations re-granting Lumina funds should make reasonable inquiries to confirm the identity of any sub-grantees, including the names of their directors and key personnel, and to confirm that they are capable of carrying out the purpose of the grant.
 A check of the terrorism watch lists issued by the U.S. government as designated in the provisions of Executive Order 13224 and the USA PATRIOT Act should be utilized to confirm that any sub-grantee is not publicly suspected of supporting or participating in terrorist activities.
 Lumina funds may not be used to make a payment to, transact business with, or otherwise benefit any person included on the list of Specially Designated Nationals maintained by the U.S. Treasury Department’s Office of Foreign Assets Control (the “SDN List”), or any person having one or more directors or key personnel included on the SDN List.

-- Who do I notify in the event of address & contact changes?
+- Who do I notify in the event of address and contact changes?

-In the event of staffing changes, your Lumina strategy officer should be contacted.
+- In the event of staffing changes, your Lumina strategy officer should be contacted.
 Lumina’s grants management team should also be contacted with any contact information changes including addresses, emails or staffing changes.
-Candace Brandt, grants management officer, firstname.lastname@example.org, or Amie Michael, grants assistant, email@example.com.
+Candace Brandt, grants management officer, firstname.lastname@example.org, or Amie Michael, grants management associate, email@example.com.